Aizistral-Studios/No-Chat-Reports/docs/README.md

 ## Modifications:
 - Added that the chat always gets encrypted
 - Added & color codes
-- Added "." command will be ignored when encrypting
+- Add own prefix for commands in config, they will be ignored for the encryption

 **Current Version:** 1.19.2-v1.13.11